LauTheberge/profile_matcher/README.md

 To test the service, you can either use the swagger to test the route at http://127.0.0.1:8000/docs (or the port used) or a use an api platform like postman to call GET `127.0.0.1:8000/get_client_config/:id`

+Note: Despite the small size of the project, the file architecture has been done with the maintenance of a larger project in mind.